 13. Portable Power Device: To keep your phone and tablet charged at your convenience take a portable charger.
 Never rely on rest stops and hotels to recharge your electronic essentials.

 16. GPS: Your phone’s GPS will be great until you find yourself in No man’s land with no internet or network coverage, and worse a drained battery.
 So, I don’t recommend using your phone’s GPS.
 Instead, A GPS like Garmin or TomTom will come in handy when you hit heavy traffic and need to find alternate routes.

 17. Sofa Cushions: No matter the number of songs that you listen to or the number of stories you tell, eventually boredom will set in.
 This is the time that your friends in the backseat will need to build a fort out of the cushions.

-19. Phone: Besides updating your friends about the destination that you will be spending a given night, you can jam to your favorite music playlist while updating your Instagram feed from the road.
+19. Phone: Besides updating your friends about the destination that you will be spending a given night, you can snap photos and jam to your favorite music playlist while updating your social media accounts from the road.

 20. Sunscreen: A road trip without sun protection is a recipe for disaster.
 Be sure to lather up on sunscreen periodically throughout the trip.